Lesterpaintstheworld/aider/website/_posts/2024-05-13-models-over-time.md

 ---
-title: Drawing graphs with aider_nova, GPT-4o and matplotlib
+title: Drawing graphs with aider, GPT-4o and matplotlib
 excerpt: Use GPT-4o to draw graphs with matplotlib, including adjusting styles and making visual changes.
 You get the graph, but you also get the code in your repo.
 highlight_image: /assets/models-over-time.png
 nav_exclude: true